Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/strategic-hiring.md

 2. What could we have done to keep you?

-3. How would you describe the culture at SkyMirror?
+3. How would you describe the culture at Skymirror?

 4. Did you feel your work was recognized and valued?